Lindsey Pelas Sizzles In Revealing Crocheted Swimsuit For Sexy Instagram Video

 “Now that is a sexy swimsuit!!!” another fan exclaimed.

 “I can’t wait.
-You are wearing way too much clothing in this video,” another fan said, referencing her caption.
+You are wearing way too much clothing in this video,” a third admirer said, referencing her caption.

 Lindsey frequently showcases her tantalizing curves in skimpy swimwear.
-Just a few days ago, as The Inquisitr reported, she posted a throwback snap taken on a paddle board in Marina Del Ray, California.
-She rocked a thin blue bikini for the shot, showing off her incredible curves.
+Just a few days ago, as The Inquisitr reported, she posted a throwback snap taken on a paddleboard in Marina Del Rey, California, while rocking a thin blue bikini.